jelleloman/irma-thesis/README.md

 # Small-scale digital elections with IRMA
 This repository contains the code for my Master's thesis project: a prototype of how to use the [IRMA framework](https://irma.app/docs/what-is-irma/) for small-scale digital elections.

-It consists of three 'websites' run locally with Apache.
+It consists of three websites that can be run locally with Apache.
+If you don't wish to download and/or configure Apache, simply download or clone this repository, and open the `index.html` file of the website folder you wish to use.
+You can skip the Apache configuration in this case.

 ## Installation and configuration
 This project was created and built on a MacBook, therefore only macOS specific instructions are listed here.
 Instructions for Linux will likely be very similar.